tech-otaku/macos-desktop/MOJAVE.md

 Works only with a single Desktop (Space) in a single-display environment.

 __Not for use with multiple Desktops (Spaces) or in a dual-display environment.__

+## Valid Options

+All valid options and their corresponding data are stored in the file `options.json`.
+To list these options for Mojave use the following:

+- unsorted in the order they appear in `options.json` use `./options.py --version mojave`

+- sorted by `category` use `./options.py --version mojave --sort category`

+- sorted by `name` use `./options.py --version mojave --sort name`

+- sorted by `option` use `./options.py --version mojave --sort option`

 ---